IgniteUI/igniteui-docfx/en/components/overlay_main.md

     public showInOverlay() {
         this.overlayService.show(MyDynamicComponent, {
-            positionStrategy: new ConnectedPositioningStrategy({ target: this.myAnchorButton })
+            positionStrategy: new ConnectedPositioningStrategy({ target: this.myAnchorButton.nativeElement })
         });
     }
 }